Guidelines for Writing Examination Questions

-Anyone who is ABB (BCLD, HCLD, PHLD, ELD, TS) or ABOR (MT/MLT) certified may submit items (questions) for ABB and/or ABOR examinations.
+Anyone who is ABB (BCLD, HCLD, PHLD, ELD, TS) or ABOR (MT, MLT, MDxT, ELS, ALS) certified may submit items (questions) for ABB and/or ABOR examinations.
+See below for general guidelines on writing items for ABB/ABOR examinations:

 Please remember to specify the correct answer to all items submitted.
 The following format is provided as an example of the proper format: